How To Treat Rolling Scars

 Not all acne scars are created equally - They come in many shapes, sizes, colors and textures (pitted or raised).

 Rolling scars are a type of scar that usually forms after an acne breakout.
 They look like indented acne scars with a sloped edge.
-Do rolling scars heal on their own?
-How do I treat rolling scars?
-These questions may pop into your mind when you hear about this term - so don't worry.
 This article will talk about ways to heal and reduce the look of rolling scars.

 What Are Rolling Scars?

 Rolling scars look like indentations on the skin with sloped edges.
-Rolling scars can give skin an uneven texture appearance and typically occur from skin damage after acne.
+Rolling scars can give skin an uneven texture and wavy appearance and typically occur from skin damage after acne.

 Rolling scars are shallow scars in terms of depth and can be around 4 millimeters wide.